exoplatform/exo-documentation/docs/ManageTasks.rst

 How to search for a project?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can search for a project throught the filter field using a keyword.
-Results will contain projects having the keyword in their titles or description.
+You can find a projects through the filter field by entering a keyword contained in the project title or description.

 .. _AccessProjectTasks: